Shivasaikira/Portfolio_Projects/README.md

 ### Key Highlights:
 - Data analysis on environmental impact
 - Visual representation of results
-## Coral Reef Analysis Project

-You can explore the **Coral Reef Analysis Project** in more detail by visiting the folder below:
+You can explore the **Coral Reef Bleaching Analysis Project** in more detail by visiting the folder below:

 - [Coral Reef Bleaching Analysis](Coral%20Reef%20Bleaching%20Analysis)